-As we land in 2020, Chatham County Line celebrate being a staple of the North Carolina music scene for two decades.
+Chatham County Line have been a staple of the North Carolina music scene for two decades.

-With the upcoming 2020 release on Yep Roc Records of Strange Fascination, the band decided to push their sound a little bit more into the modern world and embrace the use of drums both in studio and onstage.
+With 2020s release Strange Fascination the band decided to push their sound a little bit more into the modern world and embrace the use of drums both in studio and onstage.
 “We’ve had drums on several albums, most notably Wildwood, and our audience always responded well to those tunes” says Dave Wilson.
-John Teer who rotates from mandolin to fiddle all while singing soaring harmony adds “We’ve done an Electric Holiday Tour for the past twelve years that features an expanded group of musicians on the stage so we’re no stranger to a backbeat.”
+John Teer who rotates from mandolin to fiddle all while singing soaring harmony adds “We’ve done an Electric Holiday Tour for the past 12 years that features an expanded group of musicians on the stage so we’re no stranger to a backbeat.”

-With twenty years behind and clear skies ahead, look out for Dave Wilson, John Teer, and Greg Readling as well as a rotating cadre of drummers to keep travelling the highways, byways and airways to share their special canon of songs with the world.
+With twenty years behind and clear skies ahead, look for Dave Wilson, John Teer, and Greg Readling (Bass) as well as a rotating cadre of drummers to keep traveling the highways, byways and airways to share their special canon of songs with the world.

 Catch them at The Met as they come through the UK.